Whelks

 BIOLOGY

 The common whelk (Buccinum undatum) is a gastropod mollusc that is widely fished commercially around the UK.
-They inhabit both rocky/gravelly and muddy/sandy sea beds from the low water mark of the intertidal zone to depths of 1200m, but usually prefers depths of 20-30m.
-The species has two distinct separate sexes.
-The males are distinguished by a large muscular penis which is absent from the females.
-Whelks vary in size distribution, maturation size and morphology and have a lifespan of around 10-12 years.
-They have a slow growth rate, with the annual shell growth rate decreasing with increasing age.
-The age of onset of sexual maturity is highly variable ranging from 3.9 to 6.9 years, which can cause challenges for management of this fishery.
+They inhabit both rocky/gravelly and muddy/sandy seabeds from the low water mark of the intertidal zone to depths of 1200m, but usually prefers depths of 20-30m.

-European populations have been reported to breed during autumn and winter.
+Common whelk have two distinct sexes, which breed during autumn and winter in Europe.
 Females generally begin to lay their eggs once ambient water temperatures fall below 9 degrees.
-In the UK whelks are close to their southern limit as warmer temperatures are thought to be a limiting factor to reproduction.
+In the UK, whelks are close to their southern limit as warmer temperatures are thought to be a limiting factor to reproduction.
 Eggs are fertilised internally, and the female will lay clusters of yellow egg capsules on hard benthic substrate such as rocks.
 Larval development occurs within the egg capsules and juveniles emerge after three to eight months and crawl onto the substrate.
 This reproductive strategy (no pelagic phase) results in limited dispersal potential.
 In addition, adult whelks have been shown to be relatively sedentary and exhibit limited movements.
 These two life history traits make the common whelk vulnerable to localised depletion and may lead to longer recovery times if over-exploitation did occur.

 THE FISHERY

 Fishers use specially designed whelk pots baited with fish and shellfish.
-They are set using a number of pots attached to one string.
-Once hauled the catch from each pot is passed through a riddle, which is a piece of equipment made up of parallel metal bars.
-The specific spacing between the bars allows undersized whelks to fall through, be collected and returned to the sea.
+Once hauled the catch from each pot is passed through a riddle: a set of parallel metal bars with spacing designed to allow undersized whelks to fall through, be collected and returned to the sea.

 RESEARCH AND MANAGEMENT